 Guinea is a mineral-rich country with an active mining sector that contributes to over 15 percent of its GDP every year.
 Guinea holds approximately 25 percent of the world’s bauxite reserves, and also hosts significant amounts of iron ore, gold, diamonds, gemstones and more.
+This includes Rio Tinto’s (ASX:RIO) massive Simandou iron mine, located in the mountain range of the same name, and AngloGold’s (JSE:ANG) Siguiri gold mine.
 As a mining-friendly jurisdiction, the Guinean government has ensured that the mining permitting process is straightforward and well-documented and that the mining code is bankable for international players.

 The demand for graphite has increased due to clean energy initiatives, new building materials and the demand for lithium-ion batteries which are used in hybrid and electric vehicles.
 Large-flake graphite is mostly used in the steel industry as part of refractories.
 A growing market for jumbo and large-flake graphite is the expandable graphite market used in electronics, graphite foils and new building materials such as flame-retardant insulation.
 Small-flake graphite is a major component in the construction of anodes for lithium-ion batteries.
 As a result, the world consumption of flake graphite is expected to increase by over 300 percent from 710ktpa to 2.4Mtpa by 2025.

 The Gogota nickel-cobalt-scandium property is SRG Graphite’s second project in Guinea and is host to nickel, cobalt and scandium.
 In June 2018, the company filed a resource for the property, which included a pit-constrained inferred resource of 44.9 million tonnes with a grade of 1.28 percent nickel, 0.13 percent cobalt and 29.4 g/t scandium.